plausible/docs/docs/stats-api-v2.md

 You can obtain an API key for your account by going to your user settings page [plausible.io/settings](https://plausible.io/settings).

 After creating a token, you can authenticate your request by sending the token in the Authorization header of your request.

+### Example curl request

-For example, in the following request, replace YOUR-TOKEN with a reference to your token and site_id value with your domain.
+In the following request, replace YOUR-TOKEN with a reference to your token and site_id value with your domain.

 ```bash
 curl \